xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

     > ⚠️ **Note:** Technical limitations make supporting two types of enemy projectiles on one screen challenging.
 At the moment there are times where both are mapped to the same palette.
 10. **`sgb` -**  Contains palettes used during the credits and end screen on Super Game Boy.
     > 💡**Note:** Aside from loading a border at startup Super Game Boy support is disabled when assembling with Game Boy Color/Advance support with `make color`.

+## Backgrounds
+Background colorization is currently very primative.
+The palettes that have been added are documented in the `pal` section of this document under `00`.
+Currently there is a limit of seven palettes for colorizing bagrounds (with one of the eight hardware palettes reserved for windows and line effects, and line effects will cause visual glitches if you use this).
+The list is also in `src/include/bgp_attributes.inc` where constants are defined.

+Mapping background graphics to those palettes is done in `src/data/metatiles.asm`.
+Each entry in that file is for a metatile which ties four 8x8 pixel tiles--each of which can be given their own palette-into a logical 16x16 pixel tile.
+For convenience sake the macro that assembles this file will accept one palette constant (which will be duplicated four times) or four.

+End-to-end adding and using a background palette should start in `pal/00` (with the new palette(s) copied into bosses in the `boss` directory), touch `src/include/bgp_attributes.inc`, and then can be used by adding or changing constants in `src/data/metatiles.asm`.